badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 ### Q- What type of data is box-plots usually used for?
 Why?

+### Q what is Violin Plot and what is used for ?

+### Q- When will you use a histogram and when will you use a bar chart?
+Explain with an example.

 ### Q- Explain descriptive, predictive, and prescriptive analytics.

-### Q- When will you use a histogram and when will you use a bar chart?
-Explain with an example.}